How to apply

 - Prerequisite Course History form: required only for non-STEM degree holders and available in the electronic application.
 The form demonstrates coursework covering (A) two quarters (or one semester) of introductory science equivalent, and (B) two quarters (or one semester) of upper division STEM courses.

-- Application fee: $105 Domestic, $125 International.
-The fee may be paid by credit card or e-check.
+- Application fee: $120 Domestic, $140 International.
+The application fee is non-refundable upon submission of the application.
+The fee must be paid by credit card.
 The fee must be paid before the application will be considered as complete.

 Acceptance into the M.S. program is based on a review of the applicant's past academic performance.
 To be considered for admission to the M.S. program, a student must have had a GPA of 3.0 (on a 4.00 scale) or higher in either all upper-division course work or in cumulative study at an accredited institution.
 Although Graduate Record Exam (GRE) scores for the General Test are required for all students, there is no minimum performance required.
 That is, the entire set of qualifications is considered.